 A new CCTV camera car is to be deployed outside Manchester schools, to help enforce parking safety and protect pupils from harm.

 The new car increases the city’s fleet of parking enforcement vehicles to three.
 It will collect the necessary evidence to issue £70 Penalty Charge Notices to drivers who break the law.
 Often, drivers park on school zigzag lines, which must be kept clear.
+City Council also plans to buy some passenger vans as now they need to rent some vans from pickup truck rental company when necessary.

 The extra enforcement vehicle increases Manchester City Council’s support of schools in their efforts to promote road safety to parents.